boldbi/bold-bi-docs/docs/embedding-options/iframe-embedding/embed-dashboards-with-sso-using-token.md

 ## How to pass the dashboard parameter and URL parameter filters in embed URL

-In embed URL, you can pass both types of filters (Dashboard Parameter/URL Filter Parameter) values at the same time.
+In the embed URL, you can simultaneously pass values for both types of filters (Dashboard Parameter/URL Filter Parameter).

 Pass your filters to the `embed_datasource_filter=&&dashboardparameter1=value1&urlparameter1=value1` URL parameter in the embed URL as follows.